- Scientific name: Physeter macrocephalus

 Hunting sperm whales in these days was extremely dangerous as a large boat would lower down smaller boats which would then harpoon a sperm whale and allow it to drag them through the sea until it was so tired that the crew would be able to kill the whale by stabbing it with blades and lances.
 However, the aggressive sperm whales would often fight back, with the famous example of a large male sperm whale fought back and sunk the 238-ton whaling boat the Essex in 1820, leading to the eventual deaths of eight of the twenty crew.
 This incident is thought to be the inspiration for Herman Melville’s classic 1851 novel Moby-Dick and the 2015 Hollywood film In the Heart of the Sea.

 By the 1900s advancing technology such as steam powered ships and explosive-tipped harpoons meant that sperm whales could be caught at an industrial level with much less risk to the crews of ships.
 In the years following world war two the numbers of sperm whales killed was in the hundreds of thousands – a completely unsustainable situation.
 However, by the end of the twentieth century other sources of oil were becoming available and the value of sperm whale oil and blubber fell dramatically, making the hunting of sperm whales uneconomical in many cases leading the reduction in the intensive hunting of sperm whales.

 Ambergris is a strange substance produced by the digestive system of sperm whales.
-Often described as ‘floating gold’ it is usually black, grey and yellowish in colour and wax-like in texture and is initially foul smelling when it is expelled by the whales but takes on a sweet smell and waxy texture as it is exposed to air and sunlight.
+Often described as ‘floating gold’ it is usually black, grey and yellowish in colour and wax-like in texture and is initially foul smelling when it is expelled by the whales but takes on a sweet smell and smooth texture as it is exposed to air and sunlight.
 Ambergris has been used in the manufacture of expensive perfumes for many years and is therfore highly valued in the cosmetics and perfume industries.
-Ambergris can be worth tens of thousands of pounds per kilogram – in 2015 a 1.1kg (2.4lb) lump of ambergris found on a Welsh beach sold for £11,000 at auction.
-Read our full article on ambergris by clicking here (link coming soon).
+Ambergris can be worth thousands of pounds per kilogram – in 2015 a 1.1kg (2.4lb) lump of ambergris found on a Welsh beach sold for £11,000 at auction.
+Read our full article on ambergris by clicking here.